openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 These additional claims inform the issuer about the security capabilities of the wallet and allows the issuer to refuse credential issuance if the achievble security level of a certain wallet does not fulfil the issuer's requirements.

-Wallet attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
+To obtain the issuer's Public key for verification, wallet attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.

 This is an example of a wallet attestation: